Nazarene Catholic School: From 1995

 In 2005 the leaders of the school administration adopted a new name, the "Nazarene Catholic School".

 As of press time, both elementary and high school departments of the school are accredited by PAASCU.

 Student life

 As in most private high schools in the country, the students wore uniform school apparel.
 A boy's attire was white collared polo buttoned shirt with attached school patch, and black slacks with matching black shoes.
 A girl's attire was white blouse with ribbon hung in the middle, and maroon skirt with the approved pleats and design.

 The informal term for the school is "Parochial," i.e. "Sa Parochial ako nag-aaral" (I am studying in Parochial).

-The Prefect of Discipline
+Prefect of Discipline

 The main responsibility of the Office of the Prefect of Discipline is to monitor and reprimand, and sometimes discipline, students who misbehave, as laid down by the "Student Handbook".
 Deportment is included in the overall rating of a student's performance, in the case of deadlocks in academic grades.

-The Guidance Counselor
+Guidance counselor

 The Office of the Guidance Counselor principally deals with students' performance in academic subjects.